 - is authorised by regulations to purchase primers.
 This is a contingency provision and to date no regulations have been made.

 Storage and security of black powder

 Anyone who stores explosives has a legal duty to keep them safe and secure.
 This includes;

 - non-certificate explosives such as ammunition, smokeless powder and primers.

-The Manufacture and Storage of Explosives Regulations 2005 allows small quantities of certain explosives, including black powder, to be stored without the location of storage being licensed or registered, as long as the owner of such materials holds a valid explosives certificate for their own personal shooting purposes, such as muzzle-loading handguns and rifles.
+The regulations allows small quantities of certain explosives, including black powder, to be stored without the location of storage being licensed, as long as the owner of such materials holds a valid explosives certificate for their own personal shooting purposes, such as muzzle-loading handguns and rifles.

 Acquire only certificate